Fixed and Removable Bridges

 A bridge is a prosthesis (replacement part) that relies on support from healthy teeth surrounding the gap left by a missing tooth or teeth.
 The artificial replacement tooth is called a “pontic” after the French “pont” for bridge.
 The healthy adjacent teeth, called abutments, provide support on either side — just like a bridge spanning a canyon.

 There are two main types of bridges: fixed and removable.
-Recognizing the differences between the two will help you understand Dr. Steve Wolfington’s recommendations and decide which will work best for you.
+Recognizing the differences between the two will help you understand Dr. Ramsey Edwards’s recommendations and decide which will work best for you.

 Benefits of a Dental Bridge